 Yes, you can donate a piano.
 Many organizations and charities accept piano donations, such as musical instrument charities, churches, schools, and community centers.
 You can also check with local thrift stores, Goodwill, and Salvation Army to see if they accept piano donations.

 Before donating, it’s a good idea to call ahead to make sure the organization or charity can accept the piano.
-You may need to arrange for delivery or pick-up of the piano.
+You may need to arrange for the delivery or pick-up of the piano.

 Can you sell your old piano?